Medical School/Residency/Fellowship Through the Center

 The Congress is convened by the Consortium of Academic Health Centers for Integrative Medicine, a group of 56 esteemed academic health centers and affiliated institutions.
 This Congress will also serve as the 9th annual International Congress on Complementary Medicine Research (ICCMR) sponsored by the International Society for Complementary Medicine Research (ISCMR).
 The Consortium is committed to making this Congress the premier international forum for Integrative Medicine research. http://www.ircimh.org

 641 Huntington Ave

 Tel: 617-432-1525 firstname.lastname@example.org

 Tel: (508) 856-2000

-The Louis Armstrong Department of Music Therapy, Beth Israel Medical Center, New York http://www.musicandmedicine.org
+The Louis Armstrong Department of Music Therapy, Beth Israel Medical Center, NY http://www.musicandmedicine.org

 Training for Non-Interns

 The Louis Armstrong Music Therapy Programs provide two-day orientation and observation for professionals, students, Doctors, RNs, Chaplains, Social workers, PTs, OTs, Music Educators and others who would like to observe and/or learn more about the music therapy programs at Beth Israel.
-This official training program became customized in January 2006.
 Each visit includes an overview of a broad range of populations, clinical music therapy techniques and areas of clinical interest that interests both professionals and students.